 On appeal to the California Supreme Court, the plaintiffs argued that the broader definition of employ and employer in the Industrial Welfare Commission wage orders applied and the merchant defendants argued that, instead, the narrower common law definition of employment applied.
-After a detailed analysis of the legislative history of Section 1194 and the acts creating and governing the IWC, the California Supreme Court held that that the IWC definition of employment applied, but that that definition incorporates the common law definition of employment as one alternative.
-Thus, the California Supreme Court defined "to employ" as follows:
+After a detailed analysis of the legislative history of Section 1194 and the acts creating and governing the IWC, the California Supreme Court held that the IWC definition of employment applied, but that definition incorporates the common law definition of employment as one alternative.
+Thus, the California Supreme Court defined “to employ” as follows:

 To employ, then, under the IWC’s definition, has three alternative definitions.
 It means: (a) to exercise control over the wages, hours or working conditions, or (b) to suffer or permit to work, or (c) to engage, thereby creating a common law employment relationship.”
 Id. at 39.